alexjuda/dotfiles/linux/ansible/README.md

 Steps to run manually after on the guest:

+1. Set up 1Password.
-1. Open neovim.
+2. Open neovim.
 Run: `:PaqSync`
-2. Fix telescope repo.
+3. Fix telescope repo.
-3. Log in to:
+4. Log in to:
     1. Firefox.
     2. "Internet Accounts" in Gnome Settings.
     3. Spotify.